 It got me thinking though, you can actually break down ANYTHING into super small chunks.
 It’s great not only for motivation – as it shows you what really is possible – but also for planning the future and creating a list of actionable to-do’s for today.
 You can take your total required revenue and break it down daily.
 How much revenue do I need per day until my desired goal date?
 Let’s say I want to buy a house in 18 months.
 I can work backwards and calculate how many products I need to sell per day to do so.

 Say I need £20,000 for a mortgage and I earn £2 profit per item.
-That means that I need to sell 10,000 items.
+That means, according to Caravan finance brokers, I need to sell 10,000 items.
 10,000 items over the course of 18 months (548 days) works out at around 19 items a day.
 Read that again… 19 a DAY.
 Sell 19 items that cost less than an a tenner every day for the next 18 months and I could buy a house with the profits.
 That’s actually insane.

 From this knowledge you can create a list of actionable items to do today.
 It just so happens that I’m redeveloping this particular product to become more stable and act as a better base for future feature developments.
 So with that in mind, how can I make the £20,000 goal more easily attainable?

 So what sort of variables can we influence that will effect the above example?
 There’s actually a LOT more than meets the eye:

 - Price per item – need to consider how it’ll effect demand

 - Conversion rate – do some split testing